NYPL/digpres/docs/ingest/born_digital_archives.md

 1. Confirm with Digital Archives team what collections are ready for ingest

-2. Locate packages
+2. Locate packages in two locations: Isilon and DigArchDiskStation

     1. Choose a collection to work with
     2. Create a Trello ticket to log the work
     3. Use compare_paths.py to confirm the copies on Isilon and DigArchDiskStation are the same

         ```sh
         python3 compare_paths.py --directory_one isilon/path --directory_two diskstation/path
         ```

+3. Log in to a virtual machine (VM)

-3. Upload the collection to the source folder with rsync
+4. Upload the collection to the VM "incoming" folder with rsync

     ```sh
-    rsync -arP /source/folder/* DA_Source/folder
+    rsync -arP /source/folder/* DA_Incoming/folder
     ```

     Argument explanation: